Terms related to GED prep

 diplomatic and economic conflict between nations short of actual war

-an accommodation in which both sides give up something
+an accommodation in which both sides give up some

 policies and practices that aim at preservation of natural resources such as forests and wildlife